 Revamp educational initiatives—take a look at POLYEd and IPEC and talk about how they might be revamped or renewed.
 Eric Berda is co-chair of POLYEd, however he is running for POLY Secretary and if he wins he cannot be POLYEd co-chair.

-Value of membership (Karl Haider)
+Value of membership – POLY has been selected for a pilot program to work with DAC on Developing Strategies for growing Divisions.
+Looking at clearly defining value proposition for membership – Barry Farmer serves as the POLY Lead for the project (Karl Haider)

 Bob Moore idea about membership—what if every ACS journal indicated members (blue diamond next to their name in journal articles)?